 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-‘I feel like I’m in another Country’.
-These were my words on my Instagram Stories after arriving in the town of McLeod Ganj, a town within the Dharamshala area of India, up in the state of Himachal Pradesh with a big Tibetan Influence.
+Updated 2019.
+‘I feel like I’m in another country!’.
+These were my words on my Instagram Stories after arriving in the town of McLeod Ganj in Dharamshala, up in the state of Himachal Pradesh with a big Tibetan Influence.

-So here is my guide to the area of Dharamshala for travellers and backpackers including things to do, where to stay, places to eat and things to note about Dharamshala and McLeod Ganj especially!
+So here is my travel guide to Dharamshala for travellers and backpackers including things to do, where to stay, places to eat and things to note about Dharamshala, McLeod Ganj, Dharamkot and Bhagsu.